-I am the User Services Librarian in both the Medical and HSC Library, and the Biomedical Library, Queen's University Belfast.
+I am the User Services Librarian in both the Medical and Healthcare Library, and the Biomedical Library, Queen's University Belfast.

-As a CILIP Ireland committee member I look forward to meeting you at some of our events, listening to your professional issues and what is happening in your workplace, and encouraging and supporting you through your professional registration journey.
+As a CILIP Ireland committee member and Chair I look forward to representing you all, and meeting you at some of our events, listening to your issues and what is happening in your workplace, and understanding the challenges you face.